-Cookies refer to small files that get dropped automatically on your computer, whenever you browse the web.
-Cookies are harmless bits of texts that are locally stored and can be viewed and deleted quickly.
-However, they give a great deal of insight into a user’s activity and preferences.
+However, they give great insight into a user’s activity and preferences.
 They tend to identify a user without explicit content.

-“From a legal point of view, it is an indication of a data breach.
-Therefore, there are more chances that the privacy of a user can get compromised increasingly.”
+“From a legal point of view, it indicates a data breach.
+Therefore, there are more chances that a user’s privacy can be compromised.”

 Overlooking other technologies